 - 3/4 cup + 2 tablespoons lukewarm water (100-105F / 40C) (200 grams)

 - In a large bowl whisk together 2 cups of flour, the yeast and sugar, make a well in the middle and add the water, mix with a fork, when almost combined add the salt and mix to combine.
 Sprinkle the top of the dough with 2 tablespoons of flour, cover the bowl with plastic and let rise in a warm draft free area for 3 hours.

-- Place an empty oven safe pan in the oven and pre-heat the oven to 425F (220C).
+- Place an empty oven safe pan on the bottom of the oven and pre-heat the oven to 425F (220C).

-- Pour one cup of boiling water in the pan and quickly add the loaf (be very careful), bake for approximately 15-20 minutes.
+- Pour one cup of boiling water into the pan and quickly add the loaf on prepared pan on the middle rack (be very careful), bake for approximately 15-20 minutes.
 Immediately move to a wire rack to cool.
 Enjoy!